nxt-engineering/reception/README.md

 # Reception

-A dashboard and reverse proxy for your [**docker-compose**](https://docs.docker.com/compose/) projects.
-It does not require any dependencies but _Docker_.
+A dashboard and reverse proxy for your [docker-compose](https://docs.docker.com/compose/) projects.
+It does not require any dependencies but _Docker_ and _docker-compose_.

 ![screenshot](https://user-images.githubusercontent.com/804532/30865946-41f08066-a2d8-11e7-86d1-fbe28a418c71.png)

 ## About

 This program shows all _docker-compose_ projects that are running on a handy overview page.
-It has a built-in reverse-proxy, so that any container's exposed port are accessible as '_http://container.composeproject.docker_'.
+It has a built-in reverse-proxy, so that any container's exposed port are accessible as '_container.compose-project.docker_'.
 In order to be able to resolve '_anything_.docker' to *localhost*, this tool also ships a tiny tiny DNS server.

-As a result, you'll be able to access your _docker-compose_ projects as *container.compose-project.docker*, and the traffic will automatically be forwarded to the corresponding port, even as you fire up and shut down new _docker-compose_ projects.
+As a result, you'll be able to access your _docker-compose_ projects as '*container.compose-project.docker*', and the traffic will automatically be forwarded to the corresponding port, even as you fire up and shut down new _docker-compose_ projects.

 ## Installation

-For resolving `*.docker` to `localhost` (i.e. `127.0.0.1` or `::1`), changes to your local configuration are required.
+We assume you have _Docker_ and _docker-compose_ already installed.

-Btw, we assume you have _Docker_ and _docker-compose_ already installed.
+But for resolving `*.docker` to `localhost` (i.e. `127.0.0.1` or `::1`), changes to your host configuration are required.

 ### Linux

-Fetch and build reception:
+Fetch and build *reception*:

     go get github.com/ninech/reception